carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 The steps are the primery keys to organize this document.

-The general steps below works as an overview and the content of this document.
+Terefore, the general steps below works as an overview and the content of this document.

 ## GENERAL STEPS: